-Critical Vulnerabilities in Microsoft Windows Could Leave Computers Exposed to a New Attack Wave
+Critical Vulnerabilities in Windows Leave Computers Exposed to New Attacks

 What You Need to Know About Vulnerabilities Found in Microsoft Windows